Chart Color Schemes

 Rangeville ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Rangeville was found to have a below average cultural diversity, with 84.7% of its population born in Australia, 90.9% being citizens, and 91.3% speaking English only at home.
-The predominant religion in Rangeville is Christianity, which constitutes 62.7% of the population, compared to 52.2% across the rest of Queensland.
-The top three ancestry groups in Rangeville are English (28.9%), Australian (25.7%), and Irish (11.6%).
+Rangeville was found to have a below average level of cultural diversity, with 84.7% of its population born in Australia, 90.9% being citizens, and 91.3% speaking English only at home.
+The predominant religion in Rangeville is Christianity, which accounts for 62.7% of the population, compared to 52.2% across Regional Queensland.
+In terms of ancestry, the top three represented groups are English (28.9%), Australian (25.7%), and Irish (11.6%).

 Frequently Asked Questions - Diversity